Deluwuta/Landfill/wip/README.md

 ### 08/09/2024

 I think I can say the taglist is done (88888).
 Next is the notifications, I want to move their code to its own file (for theme and shape) and I'll start with the notification center I guess, but yeah this is almost done.
 I also created the biscuit theme file and I'll try to keep it consistent if I make (steal) more themes.

+### 10/09/2024

+Today I can say this is in an "stable" phase, where everything important should work and is, in general, usable.
+I have to fix some keybindings and make the kbdBrightness switch script, but right know I have everything I wanted and I think is pretty.

+Next would be better titlebars, control center and some things like using Bling modules and maybe keep tinkering with the wibar.